jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **FDDI**: Fiber Distributed Data Interface is an ANSI X3T9.5 LAN standard; 100Mbps, token-passing using fiber-optic, up to 2 kilometers
 - **FCoE**: Fibre Channel over Ethernet is a lightweight encapulsation protocol without the reliable data transport of TCP
 - **Gateway device**: a firewall or other device that sits at the edge of the network to regulate traffic and enforce rules
+- **Generic Routing Encapsulation (GRE)**: a protocol for encapsulating data packets that use one routing protocol inside the packets of another protocol; "encapsulating" means wrapping one data packet within another data packet, like putting a box inside another box; note that when using IPv4, the GRE header is inserted between the delivery and payload headers
 - **ICMP**: Internet Control Message Protocol, standardized by IETF via RFC 792 to determine if a particular host is available
 - **IGMP**: Internet Group Management Protocol, used to manage multicasting groups
 - **Internetworking**: two different sets of servers/communication elements using network protocol stacks to communicate and coordinate activities